 Rule 1: At any time, each PC should have at least one known goal.

-A player should always have an idea for what to do next, no matter if it’s right or wrong or on- of off-track.
-It’s not generally fun to have no idea at all what to do next and spend time floundering.
-Note however that it is perfectly acceptable, even expected, for players to have moments of discussion in order to identify goals and make plans.
+The players should always have some idea of what to do next, no matter if it’s right or wrong or on- or off-track.
+It’s not generally fun to have no idea at all what to do next and waste time floundering.
+Note however that it is perfectly acceptable, even expected, for PCs to have discussions in order to identify goals and make plans.
+This should preferably be done in-character.

 Rule 2: The players should face interesting decisions.

-Some theories define a game as a series of interesting decisions: which of these many options do I choose?
+Many have defined a game as a series of interesting decisions: which of these many options do I choose?
 What will the pros and cons be?
-Which will get me to my goal—or which goal do I strive for?
-Central to meaningful stories is a dilemma, in which the protagonist must choose between difficult—even seemingly impossible—choices.
+Which will best get me to my goal—or which goal do I strive for in first place?
+Central to many of our most memorable stories is a dilemma, in which the protagonist must choose between difficult—even seemingly impossible—choices.

-A core element of storytelling—perhaps the core element—is the “reversal of fortune.”
+A hallmark of compelling stories is the “reversal of fortune.”
 If a character is doing well in one moment, they should be facing challenges in the next, and vice versa, throughout the story.
+Once you understand this simple idea, you start to see it everywhere in TV shows, movies, and novels.

-Now, being that this is a role-playing game where many situations are resolved with dice throws, nobody is truly in charge of the story in the way a novelist or screenwriter is.
-Nonetheless, the Guide can use Reversals of Fortune as a basic guide for what to throw at the players next: if they are suffering now, they’ll need a win next, so perhaps make the next challenge easier than you might otherwise have.
+Now, being that this is a game where many situations are resolved with dice throws, nobody is truly in charge of the story in the way a novelist or screenwriter is.
+Nonetheless, the Guide can use the idea of reversals of fortune as a basic principle for what to throw at the players next: if they are suffering now, they’ll need a win next, so perhaps make the next challenge easier than you might otherwise have, or add some additional bonus to success.